tardate/LittleArduinoProjects/Radio/SolderSmokeDCRX/README.md

 > While the students could use a wide variety of antennas, we recommended a simple ¼ wave antenna with a ¼ wave counterpoise.
 We thought that this antenna – of only 33 feet in length would provide good performance with low complexity, and would be well suited to the “upper floor bedrooms” from  which many of the students would be listening.
 Also, this antenna would not require the use of coaxial cable or an impedance matching transformer.
 We made a video on how to build and use this antenna.

 I am operating indoors from a 15th floor apartment in Singapore, so antennas can be a problem unless I go mobile.
-For initial tests at home, I'm using an MLA-30 Active Loop antenna, and it is proving pretty effective.
+For initial tests at home, I'm using an [MLA-30+ Active Loop](../MLA30ActiveLoop/) antenna, and it is proving pretty effective.

 On one of my first tests, I picked up a clear signal in the 41m shortwave bands: China Radio International on 7215 kHz, from a transmitter in [Xianyang](https://maps.app.goo.gl/bCiRN9Rne38vb2y66).